Curious where to eat in Dubrovnik on your next visit? In this post, we share the best restaurants in Dubrovnik for all budgets and travel styles.

 Sushi and Oyster Bar Bota

-The offer at the Oyster & Sushi Bar Bota is simple.
-The menu includes fresh oysters and oyster tempura, fresh sushi, sashimi, spring rolls, and a few local specialties including homemade tuna prosciutto and fish carpaccio.
+The menu includes fresh oysters and oyster tempura, sushi, sashimi, spring rolls, and a few local specialties including homemade tuna prosciutto and fish carpaccio.
 The food here is simply divine.
 We could eat at the Bota every day.

 Restaurant 360